Cuántos Kilómetros Por Hora Son

 • Driving: If a speed limit sign shows 80 km/h, you might want to know the equivalent speed in mph for better understanding, especially if you're accustomed to mph.
 Using the conversion, 80 km/h is approximately 49.7 mph.

 • Aviation: An airplane's cruising speed might be given in knots.
 Converting this to km/h helps you understand the ground speed.
-For example, a speed of 500 knots is approximately 926 km/h.
+Here's one way to look at it: a speed of 500 knots is approximately 926 km/h.

 • Sports: Comparing the speed of athletes from different countries might require converting between km/h and mph or other units.